 - DCM can help to ensure that required data models are followed

 CSDM/CMDB Data on the Incident Form

 - Service– References the [cmdb_ci_service] table

 - Service Offering (attribute)– References the [service_offering] table

 - Service Offering – Related list [task_service_offering] table

 In the lower half of the form, we can see two related lists that also related to CMDB data.

-By default, these fields do not include much logic, but these could be utilized much more efficiently when CMDB data is following the Common Service Data Model.
-To sum this up from the CSDM point of view, these are the elements utilized by the Incident Management from the CSDM.
+By default, these fields do not include much logic, but they can be utilized much more efficiently when CMDB data is following the Common Service Data Model.
+To sum this up from the CSDM point of view, these are the elements utilized by Incident Management from the CSDM.